 Refrigerant Leak Detection and Repair

-Depending on how accessible the leak is, whether or not there needs to be a leak test, and what precisely demands repair, a normal refrigerant leak detection and repair can actually cost anywhere from $150 to $500 depending on how accessible the leak is for the technician.
-If you’re not confident, you can ask your air conditioner repair expert to guide you through his or her process and go over their findings.
+Depending on how accessible the leak is, whether or not there needs to be a leak test, and what precisely demands repair, a normal refrigerant leak detection and repair can actually cost anywhere from $150 to $500 depending on the accessibility of the leak for the technician.
+If you’re not confident, you can ask your air conditioner repair technician to guide you through their process and explain their findings.

 AC Circuit Board Replacement

 There are times when the culprit may be beyond the A/C system itself and the circuit board may require replacement.
 Depending on the make and model of you’re A/C system, a new circuit board for your system could cost anywhere from $450 to $1300.